Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Background and Related Work

 \section{Background and Related Work}

-This section outlines the relevant background and theoretical foundations, reviews core concepts in Neural ODEs and Lyapunov stability theory (with a focus on Zubov's theorem), and introduces related adversarial defense methods.
+This section outlines the relevant background and theoretical foundations, reviews core concepts in Neural ODEs and Lyapunov stability theory (with a focus on Zubov's theorem), and introduces related approaches that integrate stability theory into Neural ODEs for robust learning.